-5 Best Beginner Drone with Camera
+5 Best Beginner Drone With Camera

 Best Beginner Drone with Camera

-After all, you don’t want to unintentionally drop a drone that’s worth $2000 in the sea during trials.
+After all, you don’t want to unintentionally drop a drone worth $2000 in the sea during trials.

 Drones under 250 grams are considered toys and safe to use.

-That said, we’ve selected some of the best beginner drones with cameras out there but keep in mind the designs and prices will vary from drone to drone.
+That said, we’ve selected some of the best beginner drones with cameras out there, but keep in mind the designs and prices will vary from drone to drone.

 Best Beginner Drone with CameraCamera ResolutionVideo ResolutionMax SpeedMax RangeBatteryControllerWeight